 * Keep in mind that there are two machines with the same name; Temp IQ that we’re reviewing comes with a grinder and the other Calphalon Temp IQ machine has no grinder (and is also quite cheaper).
 That means you can get a solid grinder (that won’t make a mess on your counter) separately and make the most of your espresso for a few hundred bucks less.

 Breville Infuser is the most affordable option on the list.
-This is a semi-automatic mid-priced model that’s great for all who want a solid espresso machine but don’t want to spend thousands of bucks for it.
+This is a semi-automatic mid-priced model that’s great for all who want a solid espresso machine but don’t want to spend thousands of bucks on it.
 It’s not budget-friendly but if you’re willing to pay a bit extra, you’re in for a treat.

 The machine comes with a pre-infusion function that enables a more even and maximum extraction.
-The brewer comes with the same accessories as Calphalon, for less amount of money: single and dual filter baskets, coffee scoop, stainless steel pitcher, cleaning tool, disc, and tablets, and water filter with holder.
+The brewer comes with the same accessories as Calphalon, for less money: single and dual filter baskets, coffee scoop, stainless steel pitcher, cleaning tool, disc, and tablets, and water filter with holder.

 The brewer requires some learning curve but once you get a hang of it, you’ll be pulling great shots in no time.
 For those with minimal/zero espresso experience, prepare to learn, test, and observe.
 For best effects, get a solid espresso grinder and quality beans to improve your daily cup.